 All persons filling trusted roles must be selected based on loyalty, trustworthiness, and integrity.
-Trusted persons shall be Department of State direct-hire personnel or contractors.
-Only U.S. citizens may fill DOS PKI trusted roles.
+Trusted persons must be Department of State direct-hire personnel or contractors.
+Only U.S. citizens may fill DOS OPKI trusted roles.

-Only employees of the DOS PKIPO may fill DOS PKI trusted roles, unless specifically appointed by the DOS PKI OA to satisfy operational requirements.
-In addition to having the required knowledge and experience to perform the trusted role functions, personnel appointed to DOS PKI trusted roles must meet the following requirements:
+Only employees of the DOS PKIPO may fill DOS OPKI trusted roles, unless specifically appointed by the DOS PKI OA to satisfy operational requirements.
+In addition to having the required knowledge and experience to perform the trusted role functions, personnel appointed to DOS OPKI trusted roles must meet the following requirements:

-- Be employees of the Department of State, GS-5 (equivalent) or above, or equivalent contractor/vendor position of responsibility - Must be a U.S. citizen - Have not been previously relieved of related duties for reasons of negligence or nonperformance of duties - Have not been denied a security clearance, or had a security clearance revoked - Have not been convicted of a felony offense - Be appointed in writing by the DOS PKI OA - Must hold at a minimum a SECRET security clearance - Undergo role specific training in accordance with Section 5.5.3.
+- Must be employees of the Department of State, GS-5 (equivalent) or above, or equivalent contractor/vendor position of responsibility - Must be a U.S. citizen - Must not have been previously relieved of related duties for reasons of negligence or nonperformance of duties - Must not have been denied a security clearance, or had a security clearance revoked - Must not have been convicted of a felony offense - Must be appointed in writing by the DOS PKI OA - Must hold at a minimum a SECRET security clearance - Must undergo role specific training in accordance with Section 5.5.3 - Must complete and sign a PKI Trusted Role Acknowledgement of Responsibilities Form (DOS PKI TRAR Form) before they can be appointed to the Trusted Role.